shopsys/shopsys/README.md

 For the frequently asked questions, see [FAQ and Common Issues](https://docs.shopsys.com/en/latest/introduction/faq-and-common-issues/).

 ## Contributing
-If you have some ideas or you want to help to improve Shopsys Platform, let us know!
+Let us know if you have some ideas or want to help improve Shopsys Platform!
 We are looking forward to your insights, feedback, and improvements.
-Thank you for helping us making Shopsys Platform better.
+Thank you for helping us make Shopsys Platform better.

-You can find all the necessary information in our [Contribution Guide](./CONTRIBUTING.md).
+All the necessary information is in our [Contribution Guide](./CONTRIBUTING.md).

 ## Support
 What to do when you are in troubles or need some help?